Bread-Experts-Group/breadmod/README.md

   - [X] Crafting recipes for reinforced bread block (now smithing recipe)
   - [ ] Happy Block Nuclear Inferno
 - [X] Bread slices
-  - [X] Crafted from using a sword on bread in a crafting table (the sword does not take damage)
+  - [ ] Crafted from using a sword on bread in a crafting table (the sword uses durability)
+    - FIX RECIPE TO NOT CONSUME THE SWORD, ONLY TAKE DURABILITY (IMPORTANT)
-  - [X] You get 6 bread slices per bread in the recipe
+  - [X] You get 8 bread slices per bread in the recipe
   - [ ] Doping
     - [ ] Surround 1-8 bread slices around a potion to dope them, time the potion lasts when eaten depends on the divisons
       - Can only be doped once!
-  - [ ] Only stacks to 16
+  - [ ] Crafted using a cutting board from farmer's delight
   - [ ] Bread crumbs
     - Crafted from splitting toast in a crafting table
     - Usable as birdseed, provides a fraction of the saturation a full loaf does